-Bonneville has offered a wide range of energy efficiency programs since the adoption of Council's first Power Plan in 1983.
+Bonneville has offered a wide range of energy efficiency funding mechanisms since the adoption of Council's first Power Plan in 1983.
 The changes reflect Bonneville's relationship with its customers, the state of energy efficiency as a resource, and electric industry dynamics.
-The five primary energy efficiency programs offered by Bonneville since 2001 include the Conservation and Renewables Discount (C&RD) program, the Conservation Augmentation (ConAug) program, the Conservation Rate Credit (CRC) program, the Conservation Acquisition Agreement (CAA) program, and the current Energy Efficiency Incentive (EEI) program with its contractual mechanism called the Energy Conservation Agreement (ECA).
+The five primary energy efficiency funding mechanisms offered by Bonneville since 2001 include the Conservation and Renewables Discount (C&RD), the Conservation Augmentation (ConAug), the Conservation Rate Credit (CRC), the Conservation Acquisition Agreement (CAA), and the current Energy Efficiency Incentive (EEI) with its contractual mechanism called the Energy Conservation Agreement (ECA).
 Prior to 2012, the Bonneville energy efficiency programs blended equity and utility control with utility opportunity.
-In the current EEI program, the focus is on equity.
+The current energy efficiency program allows for utility control and opportunity while also ensuring equity.
+Throughout the history, cross-subsidization between utilities is a critical consideration.
+The ConAug and CAA components of the past programs introduced and enabled cross-subsidization.
+However, in the current program, utilities retain their equitable share of funding as well as control over its redistribution through bi-lateral transfers.

-44 The Northwest Power Act identifies public utilities and cooperatives as preference customers for Bonneville.
+&lt;sup>46 The Northwest Power Act identifies public utilities and cooperatives as preference customers for Bonneville.
 Northwest Power Act, §5(b)(1), 94 Stat.
 2712.

-45 These are twenty-year power sales contracts, thus are set to expire in 2028.
+&lt;sup>47 These are twenty-year power sales contracts, thus are set to expire in 2028.

-Figure 12: Timeline of Bonneville Energy Efficiency Program Funding Since 2001
+Figure 11: Timeline of Bonneville Energy Efficiency Program Funding Since 2001